llvill/Project-Etch-A-Sketch/README.md

 # Project-Etch-A-Sketch

-Etch-A-Sketch is an interactive drawing app created within the Odin Project curriculum.
+##Etch-A-Sketch## is an interactive drawing app created within the Odin Project curriculum.
 This project displays JavScript and DOM panipulation skills.

+##Description##

+The default grid is 16x16 and can be changed by clicking the "Resize Grid" button.
+As you hover over each box or grid item, a color will appear.
+To lock in this color click the box.